 Supporting your body weight with your hands will strengthen your grip and build your forearms.

-Because of this, pull-ups are one of the most useful deadlift assistance exercises.
+Because of this, pull-ups are one of the most helpful deadlift assistance exercises.

 A firm grip will stop you from dropping the barbell mid-rep.